X

 Is Google Analytics free?

 Yes, Google Analytics is free for anyone to use.
+In fact, you can sign up with your Gmail account already signed into your PC with ease.

 Is using Google Analytics through a WordPress plugin safe?